google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 ## Remove EME from unsecure contexts

 Some usages of [Encrypted Media Extenions (EME)](https://developer.mozilla.org/en-US/docs/Web/API/Encrypted_Media_Extensions_API) expose digital rights management implementations that are not open source, involve access to persistent unique identifiers, and/or run unsandboxed or with privileged access.
-Security risks are increased sites exposed via insecure HTTP because they can be attacked by anyone on the channel.
+Security risks are increased for sites exposed via insecure HTTP because they can be attacked by anyone on the channel.
 Additionally, permissions for an insecure HTTP site can be explited when explicit permissions are required.

-Support for non-secure contexts was removed from EME version 1 spec and will not be in the upcoming proposed recommendation or subsequent final recommendation.
+Support for non-secure contexts was removed from the [EME version 1 spec](https://www.w3.org/TR/encrypted-media/) and will not be in the upcoming proposed recommendation or subsequent final recommendation.
 The API has been showing a deprecation message on insecure origins since Chrome 44 (May 2015).
 In Chrome 58, it is now removed.
 This change is part of our broader effort to [remove powerful features from unsecure origins](https://bugs.chromium.org/p/chromium/issues/detail?id=520765).

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/tXmKPlXsnCQ/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5724389932793856) &#124;